Sintfoap/cps360_fuse_project5_spring2024/README.md

 <!-- TOC --><a name="lardinator3000py"></a>
 ## lardinator3000.py

 Some troubles came up due to our last implementation of parsing lardfs images, mainly the fact that we weren't set up in any reasonable way to write back to the image. `readLardFS.py` did a fantastic job of parsing out the directories, but that's just it.
 That's all it did.
 In order to be able to implement the API calls for FUSE, we needed to have a much better way of maintaining the file structure during reads and modifications while still being fairly easy to expand.
+So behold!
+The Lardinator 3000!
 For our case, we prioritized simplicity over efficiency, meaning that some of the code written here is very dumb, but that's on purpose.
 Due to that being our goal, we kept the filesystem modifications purely synchronous which, while being unrealistic, made it much easier to maintain and expand.
 I'll explain in this section how our code works logically, and in the next section I'll explain how that meshes with llfuse.

 <!-- TOC --><a name="image"></a>
 ### Image